Boson sampling with ultracold atoms in a programmable optical lattice: Introduction

 Boson sampling \cite{Gard:2015} refers to the problem of sampling from the probability distribution of the outcomes generated by $N$ identical, noninteracting bosons that have travelled through an $M$-mode interferometer, with the initial and final $N$-particle states being of the form of Fock states.
+The state of each particle evolves according to the same $M{\times}M$ unitary matrix $U$, mapping the initial into the final $M$ modes of the linear interferometer.
 The probability of detecting a particular outcome comprising $N$ bosons is proportional to the absolute square of the permanent of a $N{\times}N$ submatrix of $U$ \cite{Scheel:2004,Lim:2005}.
 In spite of its compact analytical expression, the permanent (and likewise its absolute square) is very hard to compute, for it requires a time exponential in $N$ \cite{Glynn:2010}.
 In fact, even its approximation to a multiplicative factor has been shown \cite{Aaronson:2011b} to fall into the \#P-hard complexity class \cite{Valiant:1979}.
-From a physics point of view, it is worth emphasizing that the hardness of this problem is due to the quantum statistics of indistinguishable bosons and not to the interactions between particles \cite{Aaronson:2013,Gard:2014}.
+From a physics point of view, it is worth emphasizing that the hardness of this problem is due to the quantum statistics of indistinguishable bosons and not to interactions between particles \cite{Aaronson:2013,Gard:2014}.